 Total Estimated Cost: $250–$600.

-Cost of Pet Passport in the United Kingdom
+Cost of AHC (Previously Pet Passport) in the United Kingdom

 Post-Brexit, the UK no longer issues EU pet passports.
 Instead, pet owners need an Animal Health Certificate (AHC) for travel to the EU: